Article Overview:

 - Wait for a short period (up to 15 seconds)

-- Commit extension to github (can be only combined with extension created)
+- Commit extension to GitHub (can be only combined with an extension created)

 - Trigger a webhook URL